Content

 Hair transplants involve taking healthy hair follicles from one part of your body and moving them to another.

-Consider talking with a dermatologist or follicular surgeon about whether this male pattern hair loss treatment is right for you.
+Consider talking with a dermatologist or a follicular surgeon about whether hair restoration surgery is right for you.

 See our guide to low-level light therapy for hair loss to learn more.